1. Introduction

 Telephone: +353 1 874 4840

-You have the right to lodge a complaint with the Office of the Data Protection Commissioner.
-To contact the Office of the Data Protection Commissioner, please use the following details:
+You have the right to lodge a complaint with the Office of the Data Protection Commission.
+To contact the Office of the Data Protection Commission, please use the following details:

 Data Protection Commission